-- Grievance procedures: Modify grievance policies to require tenants to remedy lease violations and be up to date in their rent payments before granting a grievance hearing for proposed tenancy terminations.
+Grievance procedures: Modify grievance policies to require tenants to remedy lease violations and be up to date in their rent payments before granting a grievance hearing for proposed tenancy terminations.
 (MTW Strategy #5.P.02.
-Not yet implemented.) - Lease term of less than one year for public housing units: Seattle Housing Authority may offer lease renewals for six months or month-to-month time periods.
+Not yet implemented.) • Lease term of less than one year for public housing units: Seattle Housing Authority may offer lease renewals for six months or month-to-month time periods.
 (MTW Strategy #5.P.03.
 Implemented in 2010.)

-Local lease strategies are intended to promote self sufficiency by encouraging work-able adults to participate in self-sufficiency activities and housing choice by providing living environments that are pet-free in addition to communities that allow pets.
+Local lease strategies are intended to promote self sufficiency by encouraging work-able adults to participate in self-sufficiency activities and housing choice by providing living environments that are petfree in addition to communities that allow pets.

-Impact Metric Baseline (1998) Benchmark 2014 Results Benchmark Achieved?
-Self sufficiency SS1: Average earned income of households affected by HOPE VI self sufficiency requirement in dollars (1998) \$12,652 \$18,082 or more in wages adjusted for CPI \$19,552 Yes SS3: Number of heads of households affected by HOPE VI self sufficiency requirement and percent households employed full time, part time, and unemployed (2014) 183 heads of households employed full- time, 179 part- time, 212 unemployed; 44% of households employed full- time, 31% part- time, 25% unemployed 183 heads of households employed full- time, 179 part- time, 212 unemployed; 44% of households employed full- time, 31% part- time, 25% unemployed 183 heads of households employed full- time, 179 part- time, 212 unemployed; 44% of households employed full- time, 31% part- time, 25% unemployed Yes
+Impact Metric Baseline (1998) Benchmark 2015 Results Benchmark Achieved?
+SS1: Average earned income of households affected by HOPE VI self sufficiency requirement in dollars (1998) \$12,652 \$18,397 or more in wages adjusted for CPI \$21,280 Yes Self sufficiency SS3: Number of heads of households affected by HOPE VI self sufficiency requirement and percent households employed full time, part time, and unemployed (2014) 183 heads of households employed full- time, 179 part- time, 212 unemployed; 44% of households employed full- time, 31% part- time, 25% unemployed 183 heads of households employed full-time, 179 part-time, 212 unemployed; 44% of households employed full-time, 31% part-time, 25% unemployed 407 heads of households employed full-time, 332 part-time, 204 unemployed; 43% of households employed full-time, 35% part-time, 22% unemployed1 Yes

-Impact Metric Baseline (1998) Benchmark 2014 Results Benchmark Achieved?
-Self sufficiency SS4: Number of households receiving TANF assistance (2014) 42 HOPE VI households 42 HOPE VI households 42 HOPE VI households Yes SS5: Number of households affected by HOPE VI self sufficiency requirement receiving services aimed to increase self sufficiency (2014) 172 HOPE VI households receiving Economic Opportunity Services (2014) 172 HOPE VI households receiving Economic Opportunity Services (2014) 172 HOPE VI households receiving Economic Opportunity Services Yes SS8: Number of households with HOPE VI self sufficiency requirement whose primary source of income was wages (1998) 316 500 492 No Comparison of primary source of income from wages for work-likely households with and without the HOPE VI self sufficiency requirement 58% of work- likely households without HOPE VI self- sufficiency requirement reported wages as primary source of income in 2014 Percent is higher than baseline for HOPE VI households with self-sufficiency requirement 71% of HOPE VI households with self- sufficiency requirement Yes
+Impact Metric Baseline (1998) Benchmark 2015 Results Benchmark Achieved?
+SS4: Number of households receiving TANF assistance (2014) 42 HOPE VI households 42 HOPE VI households 49 HOPE VI households No Self sufficiency SS5: Number of households affected by HOPE VI self sufficiency requirement receiving services aimed to increase self sufficiency (2014) 172 HOPE VI households receiving Economic Opportunity Services 172 HOPE VI households receiving Economic Opportunity Services (2015) 193 HOPE VI households receiving Economic Opportunity Services Yes SS8: Number of households with HOPE VI self sufficiency requirement whose primary source of income was wages (1998) 316 500 6901 Yes